 High-Dollar Injury Claims Require Expert Legal Advice

-If you’ve fully recovered from minor soft-tissue injuries, you may decide to handle your own injury claim without a car accident attorney.
+If you’ve fully recovered from minor soft-tissue injuries, you may decide to settle your own injury claim without a car accident attorney.

 But if you or a loved one have suffered serious injuries, you’ll need a skilled personal injury attorney to maximize your compensation.